CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 *Snap Scaling* makes it so the object will snap between set sizes

-*Uniform Scaling* makes it so all the axis will scale uniformly, mneaning any change to one axis will be matched in the other two to keep the proportions of the object the same
+*Uniform Scaling* makes it so all the axis will scale uniformly, meaning any change to one axis will be matched in the other two to keep the proportions of the object the same

-The rewind icon will set the object to it's original dimentions, and the (icon) icon will set it to the max size the printer can print.
+The rewind icon will set the object to it's original dimensions, and the (icon) icon will set it to the max size the printer can print.

 *Bottom* moves it's lowest point to be touching the print bed.

-It is reccomended to keep the *Snap Scaling* unselected and *Uniform Scaling* selected unless you intentionally want a off proportion model
+It is recommended to keep the *Snap Scaling* unselected and *Uniform Scaling* selected unless you intentionally want a off proportion model

 ### Rotation